awslabs/aws-lambda-web-adapter/examples/bedrock-agent-fastapi/README.md

 # Agents for Amazon Bedrock with FastAPI example

 This project demonstrates the integration of "Agents for Amazon Bedrock" with a FastAPI application on AWS Lambda.
-It showcases how to effectively manage and  process Agents for Amazon Bedrock within an serverless FastAPI application environment.
+It showcases how to effectively build an Agents for Amazon Bedrock within an serverless FastAPI application environment.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yaml` file in the root folder contains the application definition.